dougtoppin/cfn_nag/README.md

 # cfn_nag
-Useful AWS CloudFormation cfn_nag utility
+Useful AWS CloudFormation cfn_nag utility for checking templates

 I don't like to have to install and maintain tools locally if I can avoid it so I try to run tools in containers instead.